StudioGalt/Sign-Language-Mocap-Archive/README.md

 16) Can use this for machine learning?

 Going to split this in two.
 For translation, but I have requests for that, one test it, and don't test on the unwilling.
-We're quite skeptical of how well machine learning will translate to various sign languages, but would love to be wrong.
+We're quite skeptical of how well machine learning will translate to various sign languages but would love to be wrong.
-For artistic AI, yes, but we please other artists decision to not want to be used my artistic AIs.
+For Art AI, yes, but we please other artists decision to not want to be used by Art AIs.

 17) Can we use them for NFT?